 REI is a community driven retailer committed to providing quality outdoor gear to anyone that needs it.
 REI will locate their stores in geographical locations where their product would be most useful.
 Location to location some of the items available will change to relate to the local environment, like water gear for locations near water and more camping/ hiking gear near trail camp locations.

-Although locating stores near recreational areas throughout the United States, REI has a very strong online presents.
+Although locating stores near recreational areas throughout the United States, REI has a very strong online presence.
 Its website allows all outdoor enthusiasts a way to obtain their quality product no matter the distance.
 Another strength that REI’s website has is their knowledge base, allowing customers to research how-to’s in which motivates people to go outdoors and quite possibly require an item from REI.

 3.1.4 Promotion

 Other than the usual newspaper ads with advertisements and sales, REI promotes in a variety of ways.
-On November 30, 2009, REI launched their first TV commercial in order to inspire viewers to utilize the great outdoors with their quality products.
-(Martinez) Although late to the TV advertisement scene, REI has been committed to increasing the environment of the community around it, with fundraisers and community help programs, in turn helping promote REI.
+On November 30, 2009, REI launched their first TV commercial in order to inspire viewers to utilize the great outdoors with their quality products (Martinez).
+(The period is placed after the parenthesis) Although late to the TV advertisement scene, REI has been committed to increasing the environment of the community around it, with fundraisers and community help programs, in turn helping promote REI.

 REI has never been one to brag about its charitable donations, but with other competitors displaying their public donations, its members were asking why REI was not doing more.
 REI was in fact doing more; they were doing more than its competitors were, so REI thought it was their duty to inform the public of its charitable doings.
 A benefit to displaying their charitable work is becoming known for their giving back to the community, promoting customers to shop at a positive environment.
-(Tornek)
+(Tornek) What types of philanthropic activities are they involved in?
+Do they directly relate to the outdoor industry, fitness, or maybe the environment?

 Environmental Analysis